msheluga/GraphQLAPIDemo/readme.md

-﻿# Mutations, Batching and Treansactions
+﻿# Mutations, Batching and Transactions

 This shows example of building, using Mutations, bacthing in query and enabling transactions

-slight modifications had to be made the the initial Query class to enable the ability to call multiple queries in the same post message
+slight modifications had to be made the initial Query class to enable the ability to call multiple queries in the same post message

 ## Batching